raphaele42/sc_sentiment/README.md

 **Insights**: 12,251 tweets (05 to 11 October) were collected via API call and analysed.

 - The proportion of positive and negative tweets is consistant from day to day, with approximately 2/3 of tweets expressing a positive sentiment.
-- The number of tweets was between 689 and 804 per day, except for October 7: that day saw a peak at 1098.
+- The number of tweets is between 689 and 804 per day, except for October 7: that day saw a peak at 1098.
+This is related to Dan Levy calling out Comedy Central India for censoring Schitt's Creeks.
+This peak in engagement comes with an increase of positive sentiment to approximately 70%.
-- However, the highest retweet rate was seen on October 5 at 1.01.
-This is related to a tweet that was retweeted 653 times about the Lovecraft Country cast deserving as many Emmy's at the Schitt's Creek one. oct 6: 22% oct 11: 48% oct 7: 55% oct 5: 1.01 oct 8: 0.36 oct 9: 0.45% oct 10: 0.30
+- The highest retweet rate was seen on October 5 at 1.01.
+This is related to a tweet that was retweeted 653 times about the Lovecraft Country cast deserving as many Emmy's at the Schitt's Creek one.
+- David is the most popular character with 272 tweets during the week.

 The Shiny dashboard is live at https://raphaele.shinyapps.io/tw_sentiment_analysis/

-- Add the retweet rate daily, with a line graph to see evolution.
-- add a way to identify most retweeted and favorited tweets daily